As an Amazon Associate I earn from qualifying purchases.

-The seat reclines easily, though some parents note that even when it's as upright as possible, it's still at a bit of a recline.
+The seat reclines easily.
+That said, some parents note that even when it’s as upright as possible, it’s still at a bit of a recline.

 It can be folded easily with one hand.
 So, packing it up when you’re done using it is a breeze.

 The biggest drawback with this one is that it’s quite expensive.
 So, it’s probably only worth the price if you go off road or jogging often.

 It should also be noted that this one is fairly large and bulky.
 That’s generally not an issue if you’re taking it off road or going for a jog, but it’s not great in crowded spaces.
 So, I wouldn’t recommend using this as an every day stroller.

 - Seat and canopy height are great for tall toddlers

 - Air filled tires and suspension system provide a smooth ride

 - High weight limit up to 75 pounds

 - Adjustable handlebar is great for tall parents and short parents alike